 Postgraduate Studies Supervisors: Dr. Dina Brazil and Dr. Thomaé Kakouli-Duarte

 Project title: Interactions between entomopathogenic nematodes (EPN) and bacterial endophytes isolated from bioenergy crops.

 At present there is no other research group in Ireland involved in this important specialist area combining environmental science, endophytic bacteria and nematode research and it is a privilege to work and learn within such a progressive and dynamic team.
-My research at IT Carlow has allowed me to pursue this technology professionally and to contribute to the development of sustainable agriculture practices within the economy in Ireland.
+My research at (Formerly IT Carlow) has allowed me to pursue this technology professionally and to contribute to the development of sustainable agriculture practices within the economy in Ireland.